 1 tablespoon fresh lemon juice

-1 cup fine dry breadcrumbs
+1 cup fine breadcrumbs

 1 pound medium shrimp, shelled and deveined